rjcassara-/files/resume2018.md

 + Full-stack administrator (Systems, Networks, Databases, Cloud); Short-stack developer (Python, PowerShell, Bash)
 + Over 20 years of experience solving unique and challenging technical issues including:
-    + Implemented an additional firewall and new network segmentation into a production cloud environment with minimal downtime
+    + Implemented an additional firewall and new network segmentation into a production cloud environment with minimal disruption to military and civilian users
     + Designed an environment to require DoD smart card authentication for production SSH access
     + Developed a system to automate sending and executing updates to isolated cloud environment
 + Experienced at operating independently while keeping vested parties in the loop.